SuavePlan/iconz/README.md

 >```text
 > cwd (current working directory) / input folder / output folder
 >```
-> ### NOTE : The temp folder is created in the OS temp folder unless specified otherwise.
+> The temp folder is created in the OS temp folder unless specified otherwise.
 > If specified, the folder chain is as follows for the temp folder name (a child of the output folder):
 >```text
 > cwd (current working directory) / input folder / output folder / temp
 >```
+> The folder specified within the icon configuration is relative to the output folder also.

 > #### When specifying 'input', 'output' and 'temp' folders, please note that depending on whether they are absolute or relative can change the destination paths.